 Roll out the dough on a floured surface.

 To give the jarred tomato sauce more flavor, mix in the garlic salt seasoning and the oregano.

-Then using a large spoon spread out the sauce on top of the pizza crust living a 1-inch edge.
+Then using a large spoon, spread out the sauce on top of the pizza crust, leaving a 1-inch edge.

 Add shredded mozzarella to cover the top of the sauce.

 Then, top with the cooked steak and the sweet peppers.
 Doesn't it look yummy?

 Now, cook for 20-25 minutes.

 Let sit for a few minutes before cutting, then enjoy.

 Since the pizza has a lot of toppings, make sure you let it cool so the crust hardens a bit.
 Then transfer to a cutting board and cut into squares or triangles, whichever you wish.